-Over the past decade, the world of selling has fundamentally changed.
-Customers now approach most purchases armed with more information and choices than ever before.
+Customers approach most purchases armed with more information and choices than ever before.
 This creates a more complex purchase process that places a greater burden on both the customer and the rep.

-The best sales organizations today increase business by challenging customers
+Sales organizations can increase business by challenging customers

 What star performers do